JustAMaleScripts/BlaaBlaa/README.md

 ```

 ## Features:
-1. ~Probably the most stable hatdrop~ (roblox patched permadeath which makes this useless 3:)
+1. ~Probably the most stable hatdrop~ (roblox patched permadeath and R15 Joints which makes this useless 3:)

    Uhhhhhh's hatdrop supports most (if not all) hat rigs!